 After chatting briefly with a nice couple who had camped overnight, Nathan and I found a comfy log to sit on where we could eat lunch and string our fly rods.
-Once on the water, the action was swift and it took me only 6 casts to land 4 fish, while Nathan got off to a slower start as he searched for the right fly.
-Once he found it, he was soon catching and releasing 6 to 8-inch cuts.
+Once on the water, the action was swift and it took me only 6 casts to land 4 fish, while Nathan got off to a slower start as he searched for the right fly (you can’t solve your kids’ problems for them 😉).
+Shortly after finding it, he began catching and releasing 6 to 8-inch cuts almost at will.
 While fishing, I kept eyeing the summit of Rainy Ridge and asked Nathan if he wanted to join me in scrambling to the summit.
 He declined, preferring instead to keep fishing the pristine alpine water, while encouraging me to go and tag the peak.
-Boy, kids these days have no ambition! 😉
+Boy, kids these days have no ambition! 😁

 All in all, this was a great day with beautiful skies, little to no wind, and plenty of obliging cutthroats.
 With so many mountains in the vicinity, I will definitely be making more trips to Middle Kootenay Pass.
 Finally, and as always, it was a gift to spend quality time in the backcountry with one of my kids.